SOS Children's Village Rio Bonito

 Life in the favelas is far from easy.
 Crime rates have successfully been reduced in recent years, but they remain at high levels and often affect young people most severely.
 Those who grow up in the favelas are hugely stigmatized throughout their lives; they are viewed as criminals or drug dealers and are often met with fear by people from better-off neighborhoods.
 For the thousands children born into these conditions, it can be extremely difficult to overcome these prejudices on the road to becoming a successful adult.

 A glimpse into family life in Rio Bonito.
 Children having breakfast together (photo: SOS archive).

-Family strengthening: The SOS Family Strengthening programmes help parents and communities so that they can care for their children and prevent families from breaking down.
-In partnership with the city of São Paulo, we run a childcare centre for over 300 children up to the age of four.
+Family strengthening: The SOS Family Strengthening programs help parents and communities so that they can care for their children and prevent families from breaking down.
+In partnership with the city of São Paulo, we run a childcare center for over 300 children up to the age of four.
 This allows working parents and single mothers to leave their children in safe hands while they are out making a living.

 Advocacy: In addition to providing direct support, we also work hard to promote and defend children’s rights.
 We are involved in local child protection initiatives and wherever possible, children and young people are directly involved in these processes.